What can Lloyd’s Register Foundation’s funding be used for?

 Do we support individuals?

 No. We do not give grants direct to individuals, in any funding category.
-We only award grants to organisations, some of which have a process for passing on that funding to individuals.
+Through our main grant schemes we only award grants to organisations.
+Some of the organisations which we fund might have a process for passing on that funding to individuals.

 Is our support available to organisations outside the UK?